David Estrada (boxer): Recent Fights

 In April 2010, Estrada secured a top ten ranking by administering a brutal beating to 26-0-1 Orlando Lora, stopping him in eight brutal rounds.
 Estrada won every round, landing lightning fast counter right hands that broke apart Lora's undefended face on ESPN 2.
 Estrada, who fell short against the likes of Shane Mosley, Kermit Cintron, Andre Berto, Luis Abregu and Jesus Karass, proved a class above the previously undefeated Lora.
 Estrada's turnaround improvement can be credited to Estradas new outlook on his boxing career, Estrada believes he was his worst enemy in the past.
 On December 17, 2010, Estrada knocked out opponent Franklin Gonzalez in the fifth round of a scheduled ten rounder at UIC Pavilion in Chicago.

+Coaching

+Estrada currently coaches and trains fighters in Miami.

 Boxing 360 Arbitration Hearing

 Estrada is legally contractually promoted by the Boxing 360 promotional group in New York City led by Mario Yagobi.
 In June 2011, Boxing 360 won an arbitration hearing in New York City against Estrada and stablemate Angel Hernandez of Chicago.
 The American Arbitration Association in the City of New York ruled in favor of Boxing 360 as Estrada and Hernandez' promoters through February 15, 2013, as well as denying the boxer's claims for injunctive relief.
 David Estrada remains "Under contract with Boxing 360.
 My main goal was to show, as a relatively new boxing promoter, everyone in boxing that fighters can't pull that stuff with Boxing 360.
 We proved Boxing 360 will fight for what it believes in," noted Dr. Mario Yagobi (Boxing Promoter), founder, president and CEO of Boxing 360, whose group continues official promotional representation of Estrada.
 “We represent David Estrada.
 If he does not want to fight, his contract will go on suspension until he fights (for us), ” noted Dr. Yagobi.